Chrysippus

 - BoethiusLIGHTHOUSE

-Consolation of Philosophy — fortune's wheel turned in a death cell.
+The Consolation of Philosophy turned fortune's wheel from inside a death cell.

 Concepts where Chrysippus sits in the conversation.
 Each links to a primer.